Learning Heuristics for Transit Network Design and Improvement with Deep Reinforcement Learning: Training Hyper-Parameters

 \section{Training Hyper-Parameters}

-Training was performed using the well-known Adam optimizer~\cite{kingma2015adam}. \autoref{tab:learning_params} gives the hyper-parameters used during training.
-In each step of training, we augment the training dataset by applying a set of random transformations.
+Training of the neural net policies is performed using the \ac{PPO} \acl{RL} algorithm in conjunction with the well-known Adam optimizer~\citep{kingma2015adam} to update the neural net's parameters based on the losses given by \ac{PPO}. \autoref{tab:learning_params} gives the hyper-parameters used during training.
+We augment the training dataset by applying a set of random transformations In each iteration of training.
 These include rescaling the node positions by a random factor uniformly sampled in the range $[0.4, 1.6]$, rescaling the demand magnitudes by a random factor uniformly sampled in the range $[0.8, 1.2]$, mirroring node positions about the $y$ axis with probability $0.5$, and revolving the node positions by a random angle in $[0, 2\pi)$ about their geometric center.

 We also randomly sample $\alpha$ separately for each training city in each batch.
-Each time alpha is sampled, it has equal probability of being set to $0.0$, set to $1.0$, and sampled uniformly in the range $[0,1]$.
-This is to encourage the policy to learn to handle not only intermediate cases, but also the extreme cases of the passenger perspective and operator perspective.
+Each time alpha is sampled, it has equal probability of being set to $0.0$, set to $1.0$, or sampled uniformly in the range $[0,1]$.
+This is to encourage the policy to learn to handle not only intermediate cases, but also the extreme cases where only $C_p$ or only $C_o$ matters.

-This data augmentation lends greater variety to the finite dataset, increasing the performance of the resulting policy on new environments not seen during training.

-It is common to incorporate an entropy term in the loss function when training policy gradient models.
-However, we found that doing so harmed performance of the resulting models on this problem, so we did not use such a term when training the model with \ac{PPO}.
+Although it is typical to use an entropy-maximization term in the loss function when using \ac{PPO}, we found better results by dropping this term, so we do not use it when training out policies.

-A set of preliminary experiments with a range of values for the discount rate parameter $\gamma$ led us to set this parameter to $\gamma=0.95$.
+A set of preliminary experiments with a range of values for the discount rate $\gamma$ led us to set this parameter to $\gamma=0.95$.